felguerez/server-api/README.md

 # server-api

-Building an API backend with Golang, I'm using Fiber as a web framework that looks a lot like Express from Node.
+Building an API backend with Golang.
+I'm using Fiber as a web framework that looks a lot like Express from Node.

 ## Getting started